aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/gatekeeper/README.md

 tests/test.sh
 ```
 <sub><sup>(Note: Policy constraints and constraint-templates have been adapted from the Gatekeeper Library and the EKS Best Practices Guide.)</sup></sub>

+Look at the output from the tests.
+In the first example, the deployment was created because it had no policy violations.
+Examples 2-13, however, were rejected because they violated the policy in the constraint templates.
+If countermeasures like this was in place from the beginning, our fictional attacker would have had a lot of trouble adding a privileged container to a pod.

 ---